adscorp100/mdhomecarebuild/src/content/blog/home-care-package-changes-the-new-support-at-home-program.md

 - The evidence leans toward current Home Care Package holders transitioning smoothly, with no new assessments needed unless needs change.

 ## Introduction
 The Support at Home program is a major reform in Australia's aged care system, designed to enhance in-home care for older people.
+For a full breakdown of the new system, see our [complete guide to the Support at Home Program](/blog/support-at-home-program-2025-complete-guide).
 Set to launch on July 1, 2025, it will replace the Home Care Packages Program and Short-Term Restorative Care Programme, with the Commonwealth Home Support Programme transitioning no earlier than July 1, 2027.
 This initiative aims to make care more accessible and equitable, responding to recommendations from the Royal Commission into Aged Care Quality and Safety.

 ## Key Features and Services
 The program offers a range of services to support independence, including: